NativeScript/NativeScript/tools/notes/CONTRIBUTING.md

 * **profiling**

 ### Subject
-The subject contains succinct description of the change:
+The subject contains brief description of the change:

 * use the imperative, present tense: "change" not "changed" nor "changes"
 * don't capitalize first letter